Everything Is Crab Beginner Guide: Your First Run, Step by Step

 Whether your first boss is Crabtaur or one of the others, the Crabtaur boss guide covers spacing patterns that transfer to most melee bosses in the game.

 When you beat (or sneak past) a boss, you get a Boss Fruit, which lets you pick a Branching evolution — the run-defining upgrades.
-With a Social build, look for branching options that increase ally count or grant allies their own evolutions; both compound the rest of the run.
+With a Gregarious build, look for branching options that increase ally count or grant allies their own evolutions.
+With Imposing, take size or HP scaling.
+Both compound the rest of the run.

 After the First Boss